dstreev/hadoop-cli/README.md

 ### Support for Kerberos Clusters

-The `-k,--kerberos` option when starting hdfs-cli will enable connections to a Kerberized Cluster.
+Use the `-k,--kerberos` option when starting hdfs-cli to connect to a secure cluster.
 You will need the following:
 	- kinit to get a valid Kerberos Ticket for the target cluster.
 	- Ensure you've install Unlimited JCE on your host.
 	- Provide the REALM you are connecting to.
 	- (Optional) Provide the "Namenode" Principal Id (default='nn').
 For an HDP cluster, this default value is sufficient to connect.
 	- (Optional) Provide the "Namenode" Host (default='_HOST').
 For an HDP cluster, this default value is sufficient to connect.

+NOTE: If you are using the '-a,--auto' or '-c,--config' option with the supporting Kerberos configurations (in core-site and hdfs-site), do NOT set this 'kerberos' option.
+The required values will be extracted from those configurations.

 Example Connection parameters.